Skip to content

 domain: "example.com",

-Values are references to defineApi handlers.
+The origin is a reference to a defineApi handler.
 Effortless resolves the Function URL domain at deploy time and creates CloudFront cache behaviors for each pattern — with caching disabled, all HTTP methods allowed, and all headers forwarded.

 Error pages